60-day money-back on any purchase

 I recommend adjusting the lie angle to a standard setup if you utilize a flat lie angle and experience severe slices.

 A standard lie angle keeps your clubface level and points at your intended target at setup.
 This helps you square the clubface at contact.
-However, optimize your wrist position and hip and shoulder rotation to execute efficiently.
+However, to execute efficiently, optimize your wrist position and hip and shoulder rotation.

 Take a 2-minute Quiz and Step Up Your Game!